How much recycling actually gets recycled in NZ?

 The Problems With Recycling in NZ

-A Fair Go investigation last year revealed a shocking truth: the vast majority of public recycling bins—those handy ones you find in parks and on streets—are often just symbolic, with many councils admitting that up to 100% of the waste in these public bins goes straight to landfill!
+A Fair Go investigation last year revealed that the vast majority of public recycling bins, such as those in parks and on streets, are often just symbolic.
+Many councils admitted that up to 100% of the contents from these public bins go straight to landfill.

 But it’s not just a public issue.
 In our own homes, we’re not much better.
 Research shows that the average Kiwi household uses around 941 plastic containers per year, and while 41% of these could be recycled, they often end up in landfills instead.